asatarin/testing-distributed-systems/README.md

 Pioneered by [FoundationDB](#foundationdb), deterministic simulation approach to testing distributed systems gained more popularity in recent years.

+* ["Simulation Testing"](https://youtu.be/N5HyVUPuU0E) by Michael Nygard gives a good introduction into simulation testing
 * [Designing Dope Distributed Systems for Outer Space with High-Fidelity Simulation](https://www.youtube.com/watch?v=prM-0i58XBM) — talk about using deterministic simulation to test distributed space telescope.
 With recommendations on how to move file IO, network, scheduling out of your program o make it more amenable to simulation.

-More companies and systems adopt it as a primary testing strategy:
+More companies and systems adopt deterministic simulation as a primary testing strategy:
  * [FoundationDB](#foundationdb)
  * [TigerBeetle](#tigerbeetle)
  * [Convex](#convex)